Evin-Ozdemir/Car-Rental-Clone/README.md

-<div><h1>🍦 Ice Cream Shop Clone</h1></div>
+<div><h1>🚗 Car Rental Clone</h1></div>
 <h4>Hello! 🎉
-I am excited to share with you the Ice Cream Clone project, which can be implemented with a comprehensive user panel, strong status management and test-driven improvement practices!

-This project offers a simple and effective e-commerce experience with modern web development techniques.
-Users can browse ice cream varieties, get instant feedback on transactions thanks to the cart options and notification system.</h4>
+This car rental app, developed with a modern user interface design and up-to-date front-end technologies, is a clone of real-world scenarios.
+It offers a user-friendly experience with category filtering, pagination, sleek animations, and a mobile-friendly design.
+By combining the power of TypeScript, I've developed a clean, scalable, and user-friendly car rental platform.</h4>
 <h4>Star ⭐ the repo if you like what you see 😉 </h4>
  <div>
  <h2>📸 Project Demo</h2>